Neil McCluskey: Career in Education

 In 1955, McCluskey moved to New York City and became an associate editor for America Magazine, the prominent Jesuit Catholic weekly journal, way he would stay until 1960.
 While working at America, McCluskey earned his Ph.D. in social history in 1957, studying at Columbia Graduate School of Philosophy and Teachers College.
 It was also in New York City where he wrote his first few books on Catholic Education.

 In 1960, McCluskey returned to his alma mater as an education professor.
 In his time at Gonzaga, he would be named Dean of the School of Education, and later Academic Vice President of Gonzaga.
 McCluskey also helped develop Gonzaga’s Honors Program and created the Gonzaga in Florence study abroad program.
 At Gonzaga, McCluskey continued writing books on Catholic education.

 In 1966, Father Theodore Hesburgh brought Father McCluskey to the University of Notre Dame as a Visiting Professor of Education.
 McCluskey was then promoted to Dean-Director of the Notre Dame Institute for Studies in Education and founded the Notre Dame Journal of Education.
 While at Notre Dame, McCluskey became a member of the Religious Education Association Board of Directors where he would serve for 23 years.
-As a Jesuit education at Notre Dame, a Holy Cross institution, McCluskey played a key role as intermediary between Notre Dame and the prominent Jesuit universities around the country who had had a contentious relationship for many years.
+As a Jesuit at Notre Dame, a Holy Cross institution, McCluskey played a key role as intermediary between Notre Dame and the prominent Jesuit universities around the country who had had a contentious relationship for many years.

+The Land O’Lakes Statement

 The most influential of McCluskey’s writings came in 1967 when McCluskey, at the request of Notre Dame president Father Hesburgh, helped plan the meetings for the International Federation of Catholic Universities.
-These meetings would culminate with the statement, written by McCluskey, entitled “The Nature of the Contemporary Catholic University,” better known as “The Land O’Lakes Statement.”
+These meetings culminated with the statement, written by McCluskey, entitled “The Nature of the Contemporary Catholic University,” better known as “The Land O’Lakes Statement.”
 The seminar, on the role of Catholic universities, sponsored by University of Notre Dame and hosted at Notre Dame's Land O'Lakes property, was attended by the presidents of the University of Notre Dame, Georgetown, Seton Hall, Boston College, Fordham, St. Louis University, and the Pontifical Catholic University of Puerto Rico.
 Over a dozen other educators from North American Catholic institutions of higher education were also present.
 McCluskey would subsequently be named chair of the IFCU meeting at the Lovanium University at Kinshasa in the Democratic Republic of the Congo, which would release “The Kinshasa Statement on the Catholic University in the Modern World of the IFCU,” as well as the Congress of Catholic Universities' “The Rome Statement on the Catholic University and the Aggiornamento.”

 While at Notre Dame, McCluskey was also a member of the Board of Trustees at the neighboring Saint Mary's College.
 At the time the University of Notre Dame was preparing to start co-education and McCluskey was tasked with handling the merger of Saint Mary’s College and Notre Dame.
 The negotiations for the merger were ended, the merger never occurred, and McCluskey resigned his position on the Board of Trustees.